RamjotSingh/PreConfiguratorForTraefikOnServiceFabric/README.md

 ```
 The parameters are as follows
 - **TraefikApplicationInsightsKey** - Application insights key.
 This is where the pre-configurator will send logs to
 - **TraefikCertsToConfigure** - Certificates to configure.
-These are to be specified in <fileName>;<Source>;<identifier> format with individual certs comma separated
+These are to be specified in *FileName*;*Source*;*Identifier* format with individual certs comma separated

-fileName is the filename of the cert on disk
+     FileName is the filename of the cert on disk

      Source can be LocalMachine or KeyVault, depending on which the certificate will either be picked from LocalMachine\MY store or the configured KeyVault

      Identifier is Certificate thumbprint for LocalMachine and KeyVault secret name for KeyVault.

 *Note the certificates MUST be uploaded to keyvault using the Certificates option and not Secrets*
 - **TraefikKeyVaultUri** - Only required if you want to use KeyVault.
 This should be the KeyVault Uri.
 Start with https://